Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 Wake Forest Stats and Trends

-- The Demon Deacons have been underdogs by 3 points or more two times this season and covered the spread once.
+- The Demon Deacons have covered the spread once this season when underdogs by 3 points or more (in two chances).

-- Wake Forest has hit the over in 50% of its opportunities this season (six times over 12 games with a set point total).
+- Wake Forest's games this year have gone over the point total six times in 12 opportunities (50%).

-- Wake Forest is 7-5 against the spread and 10-2 overall when the team puts up more than 23.3 points.
+- When Wake Forest records more than 23.3 points, it is 7-5 against the spread and 10-2 overall.

-- Wake Forest is 6-5 against the spread and 9-2 overall when the team picks up more than 353.8 yards.
+- In games that Wake Forest totals over 353.8 yards, the team is 6-5 against the spread and 9-2 overall.

 - This year the Demon Deacons have 16 turnovers, one fewer than the Panthers have takeaways (17).